-- ROA = net income before income tax / average total assets - Net income: net income before income tax. - Average total assets: the average of total assets at the beginning and the end of the period before 2012, while the daily average of total assets since 2013.
+- ROA = net income before income tax/average total assets - Net income: net income before income tax. - Average total assets: the average of total assets at the beginning and the end of the period before 2012, while the daily average of total assets is as of the end of reference date in current year since 2013.